 Hey, why not?
-Deck staining parties are less time-honored than barn-raisings, but are a great way to make quick work of a time-consuming project.
+Deck staining parties are less time-honored than barn-raisings but are a great way to make quick work of a time-consuming project.
 And like hosting a dance when the barn is done, you can thank your friends and neighbors for helping out with a party the next weekend on the newly stained deck…

-When hosting the deck staining party, make sure you have a nice day, the right mix of the right tools and the right elements for a good time.
-You’ll need stain buckets, brushes and rags for each volunteer, and a picnic table full of snacks and outdoorsy lunch items: potato salad, pasta salad, chips and salsa.
+When hosting the deck staining party, make sure you have a nice day, the right mix of the right tools, and the right elements for a good time.
+You’ll need stain buckets, brushes, and rags for each volunteer, and a picnic table full of snacks and outdoorsy lunch items: potato salad, pasta salad, chips, and salsa.
 Don’t forget sunscreen, sun hats, work gloves, and coolers of cold beverages within easy reach.
 If your grill is handy, fire up some hot dogs, hamburgers, fish, veggie kabobs, or whatever your friends might enjoy.

 How about a little music?
 Absolutely.
 Invite friends and family to play selections of their favorite music.

-Don’t ask your friends to bring food or drinks – remember, they’re helping you out by staining your deck, so potluck style and BYOB is out!
+Don’t ask your friends to bring food or drinks – remember, they’re helping you out by staining your deck, so potluck style and BYOB are out!
 And remember, make sure that you pitch in yourself – for proper community spirit!
-If you have a spouse, significant other or family member who is good at hosting, see if they would be willing to work the grill, take care of the music, and other hosting duties while you help lead the deck maintenance, making sure everyone has the tools and drinks they need and directing traffic so that no one stains themselves into a corner.
+If you have a spouse, significant other, or family member who is good at hosting, see if they would be willing to work the grill, take care of the music, and other hosting duties while you help lead the deck maintenance, making sure everyone has the tools and drinks they need and directing traffic so that no one stains themselves into a corner.

-When deck staining on a dry sunny day, your deck will seem dry 30 minutes after the last brush stroke, but resist the temptation to party on the deck.
+When deck staining on a dry sunny day, your deck will seem dry 30 minutes after the last brush stroke but resist the temptation to party on the deck.
 Most brands do not recommend foot traffic on the deck surface for 24 or 48 hours after applying a fresh coat of stain.

 Instead, picnic and relax in the backyard or invite everyone inside to clean off and enjoy some air-conditioned cool air.
 To complete the circle, invite everyone back the next weekend to have fun on the deck and see how it turned out!
-The deck staining party idea might just end up being a memorable summer highlight for all involved.
+The deck-staining party idea might just end up being a memorable summer highlight for all involved.